How I Made $350k in Financial Tournaments

 Those meetings were very productive, especially for me.
 After discussing with him about our personal and professional interests, and how difficult it was to find good jobs in our city, he introduced me to my next employer.
 Of course, I was not aware of it at that time.
 He introduced me to the CEO of an ad-tech company, and at first glance, I saw many things in common between this sector and high-frequency trading.
 The offered position (not publicly opened at that time) would also allow me to face and try to solve many machine learning, big data, and architectural challenges.

 After a few weeks and a couple of meetings, I decided that the company was a really good fit, a place where I would continue professionally growing and developing as a data scientist and engineer.

-During years we worked on building a solid platform that led us to be acquired in 2018.
+For years we worked on building a solid platform that led us to be acquired in 2018.
 The experience was great and the outcome even better.
-Including the exit bonus I made a big sum during this period.
+Including the exit bonus, I made a big sum during this period.

 The Altcoins Trading Madness

 Numerai Tournament LeaderboardIn 2016, I discovered the Numerai Tournament, "the hardest data science tournament on the planet" as they claim.
 Numerai is a weekly global data science tournament to solve the stock market.
 Data scientists work with clean, regularized, and obfuscated datasets provided by Numerai to create machine-learning models to predict the stock market.
 Numerai builds a meta-model of the most unique and contributive predictions and uses this to command the capital in its global equity hedge fund.

 In early 2016 I had finished a few rounds in good spots, as you can see in the image.
 After a few months of actively participating, I ended 2016 with around 0.5 BTC.
 It was cool but it required too much of my time.
 I had other priorities, so I withdrew the earnings and left the tournament.